 Henry Levy is the Chair of the Audit Committee.
-He is the Vice-Chair of the Retirees Committee and is a member of the CEO Succession, Investment, Governance, and Operations Committees.
+He is the Vice-Chair of the Retirees and Actuarial Committees, and is a member of the Investment, Operations, and CEO Succession Committees.

 Hank has been a CPA since 1987, worked for large accounting firms, and began to build his practice in Oakland in 1991, where he created a firm from its beginnings in his home to a bustling practice centered at College Avenue in Oakland that employed over 30 people in 6 offices in Northern California.
 Although Hank is no longer an owner, The Henry Levy Group, A CPA Firm, still exists, specializing in tax compliance and planning, small business accounting, entity and tax structuring, political treasury reporting, non-profit & labor union accounting work, litigation support, and forensic investigations.
 In the early part of his working life, he was a car and forklift mechanic and a journalist.